What spam filters do you use?

 "Low Spam Filtering" will:

-- Block a message if our filters think it's spam for two or more independent reasons; or
+- Block a message if our filters strongly think it's spam for two or more independent reasons; or

 In detail, the "Low Spam Filtering" check uses SPF, greylisting, blacklist checking, and SpamAssassin scores based on the content of the message.